javoire/lingon-livereload/README.md

 This is a basic livereload plugin for [orangejuice](https://github.com/jpettersson/orangejuice).
 Based on [node-livereload](https://github.com/mnmly/node-livereload).

+## Installation

+It's not yet been published to the npm repo so for now just clone this repo and place it or link to it from your ```node_modules``` folder.

 ## Usage

 Just include the module from your ```ojfile```and pass the orangejuice object to it.
 A basic setup could look like this: